gerbssusd/20251121/slides.md

 # Context — Cherry Picking

-Highlighting a handful of edited BBC clips to assert bias.
+In coverage of the BBC bias allegations, there are specific instances of edited speeches to suggest systemic bias.

 <!-- Slide 21 -->